Seahawks schedule analysis: What are the best matchups? Trap games? Final record? Our beat writers make their picks

 Trap game

 Jan.
 2 vs. Detroit Lions.
 The Seahawks seem to throw in a late-season stinker at home almost every year.
 Last season it was the unfathomable December loss to the Giants that cost the Seahawks a shot at the No. 1 seed in the NFC playoffs.
 Detroit is a huge unknown with a new coach in Dan Campbell.
 But the Giants also came in last year with a new coach in Joe Judge and a rebuilding team.
-Seattle needs to avoid the late-season faceplant this year. — Condotta
+They need to avoid the late-season faceplant this year. — Condotta

 Sept.
 19 vs. Tennessee Titans.
 Two words: Derrick Henry. — Jude